Creelle/Projet_tc/GR_5/README.txt

   - GT2.py : a lighter version of GT which only returns the outputs needed
   - parametricGraphe.py:  the beast file where the loops are made to compute with the different parameters
-  - windowtest.py : this file permits to do a fancy interface with user when he wants to plot a parametric graph from parametricGraphe.py Warning : This part of the code requires the installation of PySimpleGUI in the command consol.
+  - FunPlot.py : this file permits to do a fancy interface with the user when he wants to plot a parametric graph from parametricGraphe.py

+  Warning : This part of the code requires the installation of PySimpleGUI in the command consol.

+  The results from FunPlot.py and parametricGraphe.py have already been plotted and saved in the file figures.No need to re-run these functions.

   Last but not least, useful.py is the backspine of our files as it contains all the useful functions used in GT, combustionGT, exchanger,Gtexchanger